powsybl/powsybl-core/docs/grid_exchange_formats/iidm/index.md

 - JIIDM, which corresponds to a JSON export of IIDM,
 - BIIDM, which corresponds to a binary export (this is still a beta-feature).

-Below are two export from a same network:
+Below are two exports from the same network:
 - one XML export (XIIDM exchange format)
 - one JSON export (JIIDM exchange format)